 Literacy is an essential aspect of every child's education.
 Braille is a tactile reading code that enables blind and partially sighted people to access information by touch.
 Pre-Braille skills use a multi-sensory approach to help develop skills and a love for reading.

-It is important to introduce books and print (Braille) to children with visual impairment as early as you would for a sighted child.
+It is important to introduce books and print (Braille) to children with vision impairment as early as you would for a sighted child.

 Presented by Sally Paterson | 6 minutes